 Sports Premium Funding

-The Government has recently announced a renewed package of funding for physical education (PE) and school sport.
-Through a new ‘Sport Premium’ the Government is providing £150 million over the next two years, to support the delivery of PE and sport in primary schools.
-This funding will be ring fenced, and will be allocated directly to primary schools across England, providing them with a dedicated resource to purchase in, invaluable expertise and support.
-Funding will be allocated through a lump sum for each school and a per-pupil top-up mechanism.
+The Government has continued to give funding for physical education (PE) and school sport.
+Through the ‘Sports Premium’ the Government has provided£150million, to support the delivery of PE and sport in primary schools.
+This funding is ring fenced, and is allocated directly to primary schools across England, providing them with a dedicated resource to purchase in, invaluable expertise and support.
+Funding is allocated through a lump sum for each school and a per-pupil top-up mechanism.
 The formula will reference the number of primary-aged pupils (i.e. children between the ages of 5 and 11).
-This academic year 2017/18 we have been allocated £22,790.
+This academic year 2018/19 we anticipate we will be allocated £22,790.

 At St. James’s we believe that the Premium sports funding should be used for teaching and learning.
 We endeavour to provide high quality continued professional development training opportunities to up skill our staff and ensure that we raise standards of teaching and learning.
 We have enjoyed activity days where outsiders’ providers have come in to challenge, motivate and inspire us.
 These days have encouraged children to develop healthy lifestyles and hopefully encourage them to take up a sport.
-We have had visits by an Olympic athlete, and hope to have a visit from Skip to be Fit, subscribe to 5 a day ( an interactive 5 min activity), organise basketball sessions for KS1 and to have ‘taster’ days for the pupils to try new sports.
+We hope to have a visit by an Olympic athlete this academic school year.
+We subscribe to 5 a day (an interactive 5 min activity), organise basketball sessions for KS1 and have ‘taster’ days for the pupils to try new sports.

 The Wider Curriculum

-During the Year 6 residential visit children are given opportunity to participate in many different activities which may include orienteering and assault courses.
-Other outside providers are used to enhance the variety of activities which we try to take full advantage of,when these opportunities become available.
+During the Year 6 residential visit, the children are given opportunity to participate in many different activities which may include orienteering, water sports and assault courses.
 Talented children are signposted to local clubs and events to encourage them to develop their skills.
 At St James’s we also believe it is very important for the children to meet local sporting role models and we try to inspire with visits from GB Olympians.

 Beyond the School Day

 St James’s is keen to provide a wide range of extra-curricular clubs for children throughout the year which are organised by teaching staff and outside providers.
-Children enjoy the opportunity to try many sports such as football, hockey, gymnastics, dance, netball, basketball, tag rugby, athletics, hand ball tennis and swimming.
+Children enjoy the opportunity to try many sports such as football, hockey, pop lacrosse, gymnastics, dance, netball, basketball, tag rugby, athletics, hand ball, fencing, tennis and swimming.
 We try to cater for all our children’s needs and ask the children and parents which clubs they would like to see included during the year.
-We enter into the Borough school leagues for netball, football and tag rugby and take part in all the Borough festivals including Tag Rugby, Hockey, indoor and outdoor athletics, netball, football, gymnastics and swimming.
+We enter into the Borough school leagues for netball, football and tag rugby and take part in all the Borough festivals including tag rugby, hockey, indoor and outdoor athletics, netball, football, gymnastics and swimming.
 We regularly celebrate the success of our sporting achievements in and outside of school through our fortnightly newsletter.

 In accordance with the new national curriculum requirements Year 6 follow a personal survival swimming programme.